-Repercussions unclear for judge after comments on rape case
+Complaints pour in after Utah judge calls convicted rapist a ‘good man’

-SALT LAKE CITY (AP) — Complaints keep pouring in about a Utah judge who called a convicted rapist a “good man” during his sentencing hearing.
+SALT LAKE CITY — Complaints keep pouring in about a Utah judge who called a convicted rapist a “good man” during his sentencing hearing.
 But the chances of the judge being punished appear slim because his remarks don’t seem to fit within any of the five forms of judicial misconduct that would trigger reprimands, one expert said.

 At least four of these categories of misconduct don’t apply to Judge Thomas Low’s remarks, Paul Cassell, a professor of criminal law at the University of Utah, said Monday.
 The fifth category would only apply if officials determined that his comments were damaging to the administration of justice, which is difficult to prove, Cassell said.